masud90/convertxlsform/README.md

 convertxlsform("path/to/your/form.xlsx", selected_language = "English (en)")
 ```
 ### Function Arguments
-- xlsform_path: A character string specifying the path to the XLSForm (.xlsx file).
+- `xlsform_path`: A character string specifying the path to the XLSForm (.xlsx file).
-- selected_language: A character string indicating the language to use for label and hint columns (default is "en").
+- `selected_language`: A character string indicating the language to use for label and hint columns (default is "en").
 If the XLSForm does not have language-specific columns, the package will default to using the base columns (e.g.: label, hint, constraint etc.).
-- output_docx: (Optional) A character string specifying the output DOCX filename.
+- `output_docx`: (Optional) A character string specifying the output DOCX filename.
 If NULL (the default), the function uses the XLSForm’s base name appended with "_PAPER.docx".

 ## Examples
 Below is an example workflow: